 which shows that the limit does not depend on $x$.
-This finishes the proof. \end{proof}
+This completes the proof. \end{proof}

-Property P$^{*}$, in the case $\La=\{1,...,N\}$, was proved, by \cite{M}, to be a sufficient condition for the existence of an attractor.
-Here, we will prove this in the more general case of $\La$ being an arbitrary compact space.
-Before giving the proof, we will state some results that will be used.
-The first one proves that the Hutchinson-Banrsley operator is continuous.
-The proof we give here also works in the case where $X$ is complete but not necessarily compact, and will be used in a forthcoming section of this paper.
+Property P$^{*}$, in the case $\La=\{1,...,N\}$, was proved by \cite{M} to be a sufficient condition for the existence of an attractor.
+Here, we will prove this in the more general case of $\La$ being an arbitrary compact space. {For adapting his arguments we need some preparatory lemmas.
+The first one proves that the Hutchinson-Barnsley operator is continuous.
+The proof we give here also works in the case where $X$ is complete but not necessarily compact and will be used later in this paper.}